-Cherry Cap Cookies or more commonly known as Sugee Cookies is another one of my favourite Chinese New Year must-have biscuit (besides Dragon Cookies of course) because I love the biscuit’s sweetness and the crunchiness of semolina/sugee.
+Cherry cap cookies or more commonly known as sugee cookies is another one of my favorite Chinese New Year must-have cookie (besides Dragon Cookies of course) because I love the sweetness of the cookie and the crunchiness of semolina/sugee.

 Why is it called cherry cap cookies?
-Don’t you think this biscuit look like a cap with a cherry on top?
+Don’t you think this cookie looks like a cap with a cherry on top?
+Actually it’s a name concocted by my grandma.

 I’m sharing with you my grandma’s sugee cookies recipe.
 It’s been a few years since I last make them.
 I miss it so much.
 Yum-yum!